estebanbri/java-hexagonal-skeleton/README.md

 }
 ```

+En resumen sobre los usecases:
+- Use-cases must be in application module.
+- use-cases can be considered as the equivalent of spring services.
+Both use-cases and spring services have application logic inside.
+- But application and domain modules must be technology independent due to the nature of hexagonal.
+So, don't use service annotation in use-cases.
+Make them bean in infrastructure module.

 ### Paso 3.4: Crear testing
 - test unitarios
 - test de aceptación de la capa de application: usando los puertos primarios como puerta de entrada para el testing